Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "And you can get back to crawling in interesting holes," Meereo chittered.
 "What was that one, anyway?"

 Clara relaxed.
 Something about the tone of his question made it clear he wasn’t just being polite: she really was in the company of a fellow systems nerd.
-She pulled up the pictures she’d taken and started to explain…and somehow, the conversation didn’t stop all night.
+She pulled up the pictures she’d taken and started to explain... and somehow, the conversation didn’t stop all night.

 They got a lot done, in the end.
 Fortunately, somebody thought to record it all so it could be properly summarized for the admiral afterwards.
 Most of what came out of that long and engaging conversation was coffee jitters, sketches, notes and scraps of ideas.
 All put together... she could see how some of what they’d figured out would dramatically streamline certain tasks.